-While many patients may find it impossible to continue working full-time, or in the line of work in which they are trained, there are resources and options available to all patients who want to maintain active, productive lifestyles – regardless of physical ability.
+Though many patients are unable to continue working full-time, or in the line of work in which they are trained, there are resources and options available to those who want to maintain active, productive lifestyles – regardless of physical ability.

-Know and Protect Your Workplace Rights
+Know Your Rights

-The ADA states that employers may not ask job applicants about the existence, nature or severity of a disability.
+The Americans with Disabilities Act (ADA) states that employers may not ask job applicants about the existence, nature or severity of a disability.
 This includes questions about your family’s health or any past illnesses or surgical procedures you have undergone.

-Employers may ask you whether you are able to perform the essential functions of a job, but must make reasonable accommodations to allow you to perform your job as necessary (such as providing a refrigerator or freezer for your medications if necessary).
+Employers may ask you whether you are able to perform the essential functions of a job, but must make reasonable accommodations to allow you to perform your job as necessary, such as providing a refrigerator or freezer for your medications if necessary.

 Complaints against employers who may have violated provisions of this Act (i.e. discrimination against disabled job-seekers) may be filed with the Equal Employment Opportunity Commission.

-PHA Insurance Guide
+The PHA Online Insurance Guide